 All students must conform to federal, state, and local laws.
 They must respect the rights of others and conduct themselves in a manner conducive to the educational mission of the college.
 Below are important policies, which FIDM must enforce in order to maintain a safe and compliant environment for all faculty, staff, and students.

-FIDM is committed to providing a workplace and school environment free of alcohol, illegal drugs, un-prescribed drugs, or paraphernalia used for these substances.
+FIDM is committed to providing a workplace and school environment free of alcohol, marijuana, illicit drugs, non-prescribed drugs, or paraphernalia used for these substances, and substance abuse.
 Violation of this policy may result in immediate dismissal from academic programs or college-related employment.
 All FIDM campuses are smoke-free environments.
 Smoking includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, nicotine, nicotine-delivering devices, chemicals or devices that produce the same flavor or physical effect of nicotine substances; and any other tobacco innovation.
 Information on substance abuse programs, prevention awareness, and all other counseling services is available upon request and accessible on the FIDM Portal.

 All academic work submitted by a student must be original work.
 Cheating or academic dishonesty includes, but is not limited to, all forms of giving or getting unauthorized help or using unauthorized materials on examinations and projects.
 This includes work that duplicates, in whole or in part, that of another student when the assignment explicitly calls for individual expression.
 Plagiarism, a form of cheating, involves obtaining or attempting to obtain academic credit by copying the words or ideas of another (from a book, magazine article, or website, for example) and passing them off as one’s own without documentation — that is, without acknowledging the source with quotation marks, footnotes, and lists of works cited.
+Claiming credit for artistic work done by someone else, such as an artwork, photos, a painting, drawing, or design is considered plagiarism.
 Cheating and plagiarism are cause for formal counseling.
 Students who cheat or plagiarize will receive a “0” on the assignment and may be subject to further disciplinary action.
 Violations of the academic honesty policy are reported to the Department Chairperson (LA) or Education Director (SF/SD/OC).

 FIDM is committed to a collegiate environment in which respect for others and proper conduct is demonstrated.
 Hateful language — including profanity, racial, gender, or religious slurs — is unlawful and in direct opposition to an education environment.
 FIDM promotes a professional environment free from hostility and will not tolerate harassing, bullying, intimidating, or threatening behavior or communication.
 Any violation will result in disciplinary action including suspension of services, and/or privileges, or dismissal.